 We have HTML to thank for making extracting data from web pages possible.
 HTML is a text-based mark-up language.
 It defines the structure of the website’s content via various components, including tags such as “paragraph,” “table,” and “page title.”

 Thanks to the structured nature of HTML web pages, developers are able to come up with scripts that go through them and pull data from specific HTML tags.

 Building data extraction scripts

 Everything starts with building data extraction scripts.
 Programmers skilled in certain programming languages such as Python can develop data extraction scripts, so-called scraper bots.
-These scripts are able to automate data extraction completely.
+Python advantages such as diverse libraries, simplicity, and active community make it the most popular programming language for writing web scraping scripts.
+These Python web scraping scripts are able to automate data extraction completely.
 They send a request to a server, hop onto a website, go through every previously defined page, HTML tag, and components.
 Then they pull data from them.